bhighley/grand-finale/Agenda Items for GitHub.md

 * Metrics to calculate ROI
    * Both from Public and Private repo strategy
 * How have you approached the cultural change
+* Pros and Cons of having PRimary and Replicas in differnet geographic regions
+*